pratimsadhu/Indoor-Localization-with-Mapping/README.md

 git clone https://github.com/pratimsadhu/Indoor-Localization-with-Mapping.git
 ```

-After cloning the repository, rename the folder to `localizer`.
-Then, open the `localizer.ino` file in the Arduino IDE and upload it to the ESP32 boards.
-This should set up the boards to start broadcasting and observing.
+After cloning, navigate to the `localizer` directory and open the `localizer.ino` file in Arduino IDE.

 ## Authors